-Location: First Floor of Ryan Hall, Room 111.
+Location: First Floor of Ryan Hall, AB Hall, East, Library and DSAC.

-For vending refunds, to report expired product or malfunctioning machines, or to file a complaint or make a suggestion, please contact the

-Manager of General Services at 314-889-1470.
+For vending refunds, to report expired product or malfunctioning machines, or to file a complaint or make a suggestion, please contact the Manager of General Services at 314-889-1470.
 Refunds are issued in the Mailroom during normal business hours.
+The vending machines in Ryan now offer a variety of miscellaneous non-food items for your convenience including some office supplies and drug store items.